planetsolaris/keep-emerson-open/index.md

 - Financial implications
 - Educational programs

 This site aims to provide insights into each of these factors, underscoring their significance in the preservation of Emerson Elementary.
-This site also highlights our human connection to the school with some demographics and school performance information along with our community input and feedback. **<u>Emerson is more than just a building, it is our students, teachers, admins/staff.</u>**
+This site also highlights our human connection to the school with some demographics and school performance information along with our community input and feedback. **<u>Emerson is more than just a building, it is our students, teachers, admins/staff, and community.</u>**

 ## Accessibility and Safety